Lithium Processing Plant Uses ScatPumps to Reduce Pump Maintenance

 Stewart Bailey is the Area Manager – Process Infrastructure for Altura.
 The company is on track for the commissioning of its lithium processing plant in the Pilbara.
 In this interview, Stewart discusses deploying the ScatPump submersible slurry pumps to replace existing pumps that were struggling to handle the operating conditions.

-We’re a junior mining company with a brand new process plant which we are commissioning and ramping up to nameplate completion.
+We’re a junior mining company with a brand-new process plant that we are commissioning and ramping up to nameplate completion.

 What were the problems that you were having with your old pumps?

 The original equipment selection was based on trying to standardise our pumps across the site.
-The pumps we’d chosen, are generally regarded as the industry best but there are very few spodumene process plants currently in operation to take the experience from and under our particular conditions, the originally chosen pumps were not performing as expected.
+The pumps we’d chosen are generally regarded as the industry’s best, but there are very few spodumene process plants currently in operation to take the experience from, and under our particular conditions, the originally chosen pumps were not performing as expected.

 Why did you decide to try PumpEng?

-PumpEng were recommended by another supplier as being the most suitable for our application which led me to make an enquiry.
+PumpEng were recommended by another supplier as being the most suitable for our application.
+This led me to make an enquiry.

-PumpEng gave me a brief run through of their products over the phone and quickly followed up with issuing all of their pump data and stock availability.
-They had pumps available immediately off the shelf and this was one of the deciding factors in going with PumpEng initially as a short term solution.
+PumpEng gave me a brief run-through of their products over the phone and quickly followed up by issuing all of their pump data and stock availability.
+They had pumps available immediately off the shelf, and this was one of the deciding factors in going with PumpEng initially as a short-term solution.

-Official quotes were quickly received showing very competitive pricing, much lower than the current pumps that we were using.
-An order was placed for a trial pump and within days, the pump arrived on site.
+Official quotes were quickly received, showing competitive pricing, much lower than the current pumps that we were using.
+An order was placed for a trial pump, and within days, the pump arrived on site.

 How many pumps do you have there now?

-Our initial order was for one trial pump which was used to replace our hardest working and most problematic sump pump.
-That pump was received very well by the guys on site because of the ease of installation, especially as it was compatible with all of our existing control set-up.
-Then as soon as it was put into use it started performing well and the Projects team quickly received requests to commence with ordering further pumps for some of the other problem areas.
-It was decided that these pumps were more than a short term solution and because of their suitability and value, they should be used site wide.
-Another three were immediately ordered taking us to four with three in use and one spare.
-We ordered a spare as part of PumpEng exchange program, which was also part of the deciding factors.
+Our initial order was for one trial pump which was used to replace our hardest-working and most problematic sump pump.
+That pump was received very well by the guys on site because of the ease of installation.
+This was especially because it was compatible with all of our existing control set-up.
+Then as soon as it was put into use, it started performing well, and the Projects Team quickly received requests to commence with ordering further pumps for some of the other problem areas.
+It was decided that these pumps were more than a short-term solution, and because of their suitability and value, they should be used sitewide.
+Another three were immediately ordered, taking us to four, with three in use and one spare.
+We ordered a spare as part of the PumpEng exchange program, which was also part of the deciding factors.